- Deep Tech

 The implications go beyond the bottom line.
 Self-learning feedback loops are highly effective at streamlining the repetitive tasks that frustrate information workers.
 In high-churn industries where labor drives margin, this can aid in retention, while freeing employees to solve complex problems with human creativity.

 The human part of this story excites us most of all, and we look for founders transforming industries by leveraging machine learning to amplify the productivity and quality of their people.
-From value-based care at Stellar Health to fleet safety at Netradyne to dark kitchens at Curb, it’s people—patients, doctors, drivers, service members, and civilians—at the core of these companies’ missions.
+From value-based care at Stellar Health to fleet safety at Netradyne, it’s people—patients, doctors, drivers, service members, and civilians—at the core of these companies’ missions.
 Human outcomes can be improved across all industries by augmenting human ability with artificial intelligence.

 Model-driven businesses not only continuously iterate on their processes, but they also continually ideate on their business strategies.
 With the data to create strong feedback loops, companies can more confidently take business risks and pursue new ideas because they more quickly and efficiently root out underperforming ideas while doubling-down on their best.